-- Approximately 700 clock hours of work with children who are deaf or hard of hearing. - All coursework in deaf education is dove-tailed with practicum experiences. - Student/teacher ratio in deaf education method courses is usually less than 10:1. - Students are eligible for both state and national certification upon graduation. - Students may be eligible for certification in elementary 1-6 by passing the Praxis Exam for elementary.
-Essential Functions:
+- Approximately 700 clock hours of work with children who are deaf or hard of hearing. - All coursework in deaf education is dove-tailed with practicum experiences. - Student/teacher ratio in deaf education method courses is usually less than 10:1. - Students are eligible for both state and national certification upon graduation. - If students wish to add additional certification, they may do so by passing the Pearson Content - Exam.

-Listed below are the essential functions that someone who enters the profession of listening and spoken language deaf education must perform and therefore are required of majors in the department.
-Physical Abilities:

-- Participate in classroom or clinical activities for 2-4 hour blocks of time with one or two breaks; - Ambulate to, from, and within academic/clinical facilities: - Provide for or direct one's own personal hygiene; - Manipulate screening/diagnostic/therapeutic/educational materials; - Respond to emergency situations including fire, choking, and in the application of universal precautions; - Visually monitor client responses and use of materials; - Auditorily monitor and orally model correct speech and language production.
-Affective Abilities:

-- Work effectively with people; - Make appropriate decisions, including the ability to evaluate and generalize appropriately without immediate supervision; - Maintain proper work place behavior, including punctuality and regular attendance; - Maintain composure and emotional stability in demanding situations; - Maintain emotional and mental health required for use of intellectual abilities, prompt completion of responsibilities, and appropriate relationships with clients/students and colleagues.
-Cognitive Abilities:

-- Comprehend and read professional literature/reports; - Write university-level papers and clinical/educational reports in standard American English; - Speak standard American English intelligibly; - Independently analyze, synthesize, interpret ideas and concepts in academic and clinical settings; - Maintain attention and concentration for sufficient time to complete academic/clinical activities: typically 2-4 hours with 1-2 breaks; - Comply with administrative, legal, and regulatory policies.
-BACCALAUREATE DEGREE AND RESIDENCY REQUIREMENTS All requirements for an undergraduate degree are listed in the academic policies and regulations in the introductory for undergraduate programs in this catalog.
+Essential Functions: Listed below are the essential functions that someone who enters the profession of listening and spoken language deaf education must perform and therefore are required of majors in the department.
+Physical Abilities: - Participate in classroom or clinical activities for 2-4 hour blocks of time with one or two breaks; - Ambulate to, from, and within academic/clinical facilities: - Provide for or direct one's own personal hygiene; - Manipulate screening/diagnostic/therapeutic/educational materials: - Respond to emergency situations including fire, choking, and in the application of universal precautions; - Visually monitor client responses and use of materials; - Auditorily monitor and orally model correct speech and language production.
+Affective Abilities: - Work effectively with people; - Make appropriate decisions, including the ability to evaluate and generalize appropriately without immediate supervision; - Maintain proper work place behavior, including punctuality and regular attendance; - Maintain composure and emotional stability in demanding situations; - Maintain emotional and mental health required for use of intellectual abilities, prompt completion of responsibilities, and appropriate relationships with clients/students and colleagues.
+Cognitive Abilities: - Comprehend and read professional literature/reports; - Write university-level papers and clinical/educational reports in standard American English; - Speak standard American English intelligibly; - Independently analyze, synthesize, interpret ideas and concepts in academic and clinical settings; - Maintain attention and concentration for sufficient time to complete academic/clinical activities: typically 2-4 hours with 1-2 breaks; - Comply with administrative, legal, and regulatory policies.
+BACCALAUREATE DEGREE AND RESIDENCY REQUIREMENTS All requirements for an undergraduate degree are listed in the academic policies and regulations section of this catalog.
 These requirements include a graduation requirement of at least one course in religion or theology.
 TEACHER CERTIFICATION REQUIREMENTS Full information for teacher certification policies, procedures, and requirements are found in the section entitled, Teacher Education at Fontbonne University following the graduate programs' section in this catalog.
-Major Approval Major approval is required during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
-For transfer students, major approval is required after completion of the equivalent of one full semester (a minimum of 12 credit hours) at Fontbonne.
+MAJOR APPROVAL Students apply for major approval during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
+Transfer students apply for major approval when the student has also completed 45 semester hours, but the equivalent of one full semester (a minimum of 12 credit hours) must have been taken at Fontbonne.
+Transfer students who have completed Introduction to Classroom Teaching and Philosophical Foundations (or equivalent) at another institution must complete a required "zero hour" course: EDU301 Teacher Education at Fontbonne University.
 Major approval also requires: